 Both types of service dogs are amazing examples of the abilities of our canine companions.
 However, it is important to understand that seizure alert is not a task all dogs can learn.
 Due to the precarious situations of seizures, it is a possibility the service dog may never pick up on the seizures ahead of time.
 However, given the type of seizures, chances of the dog learning to sense the seizure beforehand improve with training.
 Though seizure alert training is complex and can be difficult, it is still possible and extremely helpful to those who require this type of assistance.

-It is important to understand that dogs may not be able to be trained to alert to or assist with all types of seizures.
-In order to train a seizure alert dog to alert to a type of seizure, there must be unique visual, physical, or audible cues that can be imitated during training.
-Grand Mal, myoclonic, clonic, and tonic seizures, and other less common types are among those with symptoms which are most easily mimicked.
-Atonic and absence seizures are not; their latency gives us a much lower success rate.
+It is vital to understand that dogs may not be able to be trained to assist with every type of seizure.
+For a seizure alert dog to be trained successfully, there must be unique signs (physical, visual or audible) which can be imitated during the training of the dog.
+Some seizure types – for example, Grand Mal, myoclonic and tonic seizures – are easily replicated in the training process.
+Others, such as atonic and absence seizures, are not, resulting in a much lower success rate.

-The training process includes exposing the seizure alert dog to the symptoms of the seizure and shaping his or her behavior to a final indication, whether it be a bark alert or even pawing at their owner to let them know the seizure is coming.
-The mimicked symptoms become the cue for the dog to perform his or her desired behavior, and the dog is rewarded each time he or she successfully executes the behavior.
-This training is only one part of the battle.
-The other part comes from a solid transition to working for the person for whom the seizure alert dog will eventually work.
+This places an increased importance on the training process of a seizure service dog.
+This involves exposing the seizure alert dog to the typical symptoms of the seizure and shaping their behavior to a final indication, such as a bark, or even pawing at their owner to let them know a seizure will be oncoming shortly.
+These mimicked symptoms become the cue for the dog to perform their desired behavior, with the animal rewarded each time they successfully perform the behavior.
+Training is just one half of the battle; the other half is ensuring a solid transition when the seizure alert dog begins working for their handler.